ZhijianZhou01/virusrecom/README.md

 ## 5. Attention
-If you use <b>virusrecom v1.0</b> and need to call MAFFT for multiple sequence alignmentIn in linux systerms, MAFFT may not work properly，please modify the “prefix path” in mafft program (external_program/mafft/linux/bin/mafft),it might have been so before in file of mafft:
+(1) If you use <b>the release virusrecom v1.0</b>, and need to call the plug-in MAFFT for multiple sequence alignment in in linux systerms, MAFFT may not work properly，please modify the “prefix path” in mafft program (external_program/mafft/linux/bin/mafft),it might have been so before in file of mafft:

 ```
 if [ "$MAFFT_BINARIES" ]; then